 Purdue University offers a Bachelor of Science in Retail Management with a concentration in Apparel Design and Technology.
 One of the few programs of its kind in the country, this degree is designed to give students access to the fast-paced world of fashion business and corporate retail.
 This program prepares students to work in fashion and textile design, costume design, and countless other hands-on, creative careers.
+Program Features

 In this program, students utilize cutting-edge industrial machines and software.
 Studies at Purdue can be complemented by spending one year of their studies at the Fashion Institute of Technology.
 The university also offers dozens of other study abroad programs to allow students to hone their skills, in addition to core courses in: